HOW TO ADJUST YOUR MARKETING DURING A CRISIS

 If you are not already doing it, you should show text ads when people are searching for your category, similar products or your brand on Google.

-Before you start your campaigns make sure you know how to calculate your maximum cost per click (Max CPC) you bid for and avoid burning your money with no results.
+Before you start your campaigns make sure you know how to calculate the maximum cost per click (Max CPC) you bid for and avoid burning your money with no results.

 The formula is Max CPC = Average order value x average profit margin x website conversion rate.

 Calculating your Max CPC ($) allows you to stop the horse from going wild and ensuring – at least – you are getting the money you are investing in Google Ads.

 💡Tip: You should be able to take the average order value and website conversion data from your Google Analytics reports.
 Your accountant, business analyst or CFO should know about your company’s average profit margin.